John Z. Lee: District court service

-On November 10, 2011, President Barack Obama nominated Lee to be a United States district judge for the Northern District of Illinois.
+On November 10, 2011, President Barack Obama nominated Lee to be a United States district judge for the United States District Court for the Northern District of Illinois.
 He was nominated to the seat vacated by Judge David H. Coar, who assumed senior status on August 12, 2009.
 Lee received his hearing by the Senate Judiciary Committee on January 26, 2012, and his nomination was favorably reported by the committee on February 16, 2012, by a voice vote, with Senator Mike Lee recording the only no vote.
 On May 7, 2012, his nomination was confirmed by a voice vote.
 He received his commission on May 8, 2012.
 His service as a district judge was terminated on September 12, 2022, when he was elevated to the court of appeals.

 Notable rulings

 In July 2018, Lee, sitting by designation, wrote for the unanimous panel of the United States Court of Appeals for the Seventh Circuit in Doe No. 55 v.
 Madison Metropolitan School District when it found that the Madison Metropolitan School District was not liable for child sex abuse of a student by its security guard because the school's principal had not had actual knowledge of the abuse.
 This decision was affirmed en banc.

 On May 3, 2020, Lee ruled that Governor J. B. Pritzker's stay-at-home order during the COVID-19 pandemic in Illinois was constitutional, after an Evangelical church sought an injunction against the order in order to continue worship services.

+In 2026, Lee upheld a lower court's decision that ruled the possession of AI-generated child sex abuse material (CSAM) was protected by the First Amendment.
+He cited a previous Supreme Court ruling, which found that CSAM that did not portray a real person was not considered child pornography; he recommended the Supreme Court revisit the issue in the face of technological advances.